 ii) select students to fill the number of available places (70) in the College Bronze Duke of Edinburgh program.

-1. The process is explained to all Year 8 students during the first week of Year 8.
+- 1. The process is explained to all Year 8 students during the first two weeks of Year 8.

-3. The criteria is applied to students for points earned up to and including Friday 2 December and students are ranked according to the points they have accumulated in descending order.
+- 2. The selection criteria is applied to students for points earned up to and including Friday week 7, term 4 and students are ranked according to the points they have accumulated in descending order.

 The following criteria will be applied to rank students in descending order on points accumulated.